 The legal focus in California is on safety, making sure state residents are limited in any exposure to asbestos.
 Lawmakers in 2007 approved changes to Title 8 which requires employers to take specific steps to minimize potential exposure and to document any that occurs.
 The law also requires that school systems keep abatement records for 30 years.

-Asbestos related lawsuits are more plentiful in New York than in any other state.
+Asbestos related lawsuits are plentiful in New York.
 U.S. asbestos manufacturing began in New York in the mid-1800s, effectively increasing exposure and creating potential plaintiffs.
 Most of the work of legislators in New York regarding asbestos is to ensure the safety of residents related to occupational and environmental exposure.

 Texas is arguably the most aggressive state in terms of addressing asbestos litigation.
 It led the country in the number of asbestos related claims filed between 1998 and 2000, and state lawmakers reacted quickly.
-It passed legislation to limited these claims in 1997 and in 2003.
-And in 2005 it passed more detailed and sweeping laws to get cases moved through the docket faster.
-They also addressed medical claim levels and successor liability.
+It passed legislation to limit these claims in 1997 and in 2003.
+And in 2005, it passed more detailed and sweeping laws to get cases moved through the docket faster.
+Texas also addressed medical claim levels and successor liability.